MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ## Backend v1.16.3.1 (May 29, 2020)

-A backend release deploy that should have no impact on customers.
+A backend release deployed that should have no impact on customers.

 ## Backend v1.16.2 (May 28, 2020)

-New release of our Mover backend that includes an exciting new feature for preview (Box Notes to OneNote notebooks conversion) as well as a fix to a customer issue and stability fixes.
+New release of our Mover backend that includes an exciting new feature for preview (Box Notes to OneNote notebooks conversion) and a fix to a customer issue and stability fixes.

 - Support added for converting Box Notes to OneNote notebooks.
 Migrations from Box to OneDrive Consumer, OneDrive for Business (Single User) or Office 365 will be able to convert Box Notes to OneNote notebooks.
 This feature is now in public preview and will require support assistance to enable it for customers.
 - During a transfer, if an update of an item that already existed in the destination (and was changed in the source) failed on its first attempt, subsequent attempts will always fail with unpredictable errors.
 This has been addressed and subsequent (internal) attempts on these cases are done properly now and will have a chance of completing successfully.